zulip/zulip/help/hide-message-content-in-emails.md

 content from being sent through your email system.
 The only place Zulip currently sends message content is in message notification emails.

-This setting also blocks message topics, stream names, and user names from being sent through the email system.
+This setting also blocks message topics, channel names, and user names from being sent through the email system.

 ### Hide message content in emails